How to Get Paint Out of Clothes: 10 Easy Solutions

 Oil paint is the trickiest type of paint to remove from clothing, thanks to its durable oil base.
 This base makes it better at standing up to wear and tear, making it a good choice for painting trim or outdoor paint jobs.
 Removing oil paint stains is a pain, but not impossible.
 Other methods of removing paint from clothes probably won’t work for oil paint, so you may have to break out some stronger substances.
 If you don’t have any paint thinner on hand, turpentine has similar effects on oil paint.
 Whichever substance you choose, start by placing the garment, stain down, on a stack of paper towels.
 Dab the stain to thin out the paint, replacing the paper towels as needed.
 Since paint thinner and turpentine both have pretty strong odors, you might want to do this outdoors.
 Once you’ve removed most of the stain, treat it with stain remover or a mix of water and dish detergent, for good measure, and wash it normally.
 Find out ways to clean tricky household objects.

 They say duct tape can fix everything, and it really does have an incredible range of uses.
 Sure enough, one of them is getting paint out of clothing.
 This works best on latex paint that’s completely dry.
 Making sure you don’t wet the fabric first, try loosening some of the paint by scraping it with a butter knife, an old toothbrush, or an emery board.
 Then take a small piece of duct tape and use the sticky side to pry up as much of the paint as you can.
 Just press the tape firmly to the stain and lift.
-Next, find out some simple solutions for removing ink stains, too.
+Next, find out some simple solutions for removing ink stains, as well as how to get blood out of clothes.